-The College dean of students ("Dean") and/or Disciplinary Officer ("Officer") (collectively "Investigator") shall investigate alleged violations of this Code.
+The College Dean of Students ("Dean") and/or Disciplinary Officer ("Officer") (collectively "Investigator") shall investigate alleged violations of this Code.
 Such inquiries shall include notice to the student of the: 1) complaint; 2) Code sections that may have been violated; and 3) possible sanctions that may be imposed.
 The student shall be given an opportunity to be interviewed.
+If a student does not reasonably respond to interview requests or does not attend a scheduled interview, the Investigator may continue with the investigation.

 The Investigator may consider any information that the Investigator believes may be relevant and reliable information in determining whether it is more probable than not that the alleged conduct occurred, and that such conduct violated the Code.
 Upon concluding the inquiry, the Investigator shall notify the student in writing of the Investigator's findings of fact, Code provision(s) violated, if any, and a sanction(s), if any.
 The Investigator's decision shall take effect when so noted.
 Sanctions, other than interim suspension, may, in the discretion of the Dean, be stayed during any appeal.
 The Dean, but not an Officer, may at this stage impose a sanction of dismissal or suspension.